 Can I get 4G in my area?

-4G LTE, or Fourth Generation Long Term Evolution, is the latest innovation in mobile communication to reach British shores.
-It’s designed to replace the previous 3G standard of transmitting wireless data to deliver faster mobile broadband to UK consumers, with typical speeds expected to be five times faster than before.
-4G is a data-only service and voice calls will continue to be carried across the 3G network.
+4G is the Fourth Generation in mobile communication to reach British shores.
+It is designed to replace the previous 3G standard of transmitting wireless data to deliver faster mobile broadband to UK consumers.
+4G is a data-only service and voice calls continue to be carried across the 3G network.

 How fast is 4G?

-Depending on the location, 4GEE will have a maximum download speed of 40Mbps and estimated typical speeds in the range 8-10Mbps.
-This will allow you to enjoy richer content on your mobile and download High Definition movies in minutes, watch live streaming TV without any buffering plus make HD video calls – subject to network availability.
+With a connection offering this level of speed you can enjoy richer content on your mobile and download High Definition (HD) movies in minutes, watch live streaming TV without any buffering, and make HD video calls.